Delaware Motorcycle Accident Attorneys

 Delaware’s requirements for motorcycle insurance defines a motorcycle as a vehicle with “motive power, a seat or saddle for the use of the rider; designed to travel on no more than three wheels and at speeds exceeding 35 miles per hour, and of a type required to comply with safety standards applicable to motorcycles under federal law.”

-You must have insurance in order to register a bike and obtain license tags.
+You must have insurance in order to register a motorcycle and obtain license tags.
 The minimum liability limits for Delaware (although you may purchase higher amounts) are:

 Why do you need a Delaware motorcycle accident attorney on your side?

 As a motorcycle rider, you need to know that you have the same rights as other drivers, including the right to seek compensation for your losses as a result of the inattentive driving of others.
 The relatives of a fatally injured motorcyclist can also pursue a wrongful death claim against the person at fault for the motorcycle accident.
 Given the fact that the insurance companies you will be going up against all have legal representation – and many already have a bias against bikers – why would you want to face a motorcycle accident lawsuit on your own?

 As with all of our personal injury claims, the legal process at our Delaware law firm involves: